-Overall perceptions of corruption risks in South Australian public sector procurement
+Overall perceptions of corruption risks in South Australian public sector procurement haven't seen any of this in past 12 months, it seems much tidier" (supplier).

 For some survey respondents, the Framework has reduced integrity risks to public sector procurement, particularly in the last twelve months.